kingst/ostep-projects/processes-shell/README.md

 and path is set to include both `/bin` and `/usr/bin`, try `access("/bin/ls", X_OK)`.
 If that fails, try "/usr/bin/ls".
 If that fails too, it is an error.

-Your initial shell path should contain one directory: `/bin'
+Your initial shell path should contain one directory: `/bin`.
+Each time the user invokes the `path` command, it replaces the path with the arguments that the user passes into the command.

 Note: Most shells allow you to specify a binary specifically without using a search path, using either **absolute paths** or **relative paths**.
 For